salesforce/DeepTime/README.md

 ## Acknowledgements

-The implementation of DeepTIMe relies on resources from the following codebases and repositories, we thank the original authors for open-sourcing their work.
+The implementation of DeepTime relies on resources from the following codebases and repositories, we thank the original authors for open-sourcing their work.

 * https://github.com/ElementAI/N-BEATS